What is DeFi? Complete Guide 2025

 1. Decentralised Exchanges (DEXs)

-DEXs allow users to trade cryptocurrencies directly with each other without a centralised exchange:
+DEXs allow users to trade digital assets directly with each other without a centralised exchange:

 • Uniswap - Leading Ethereum DEX with automated market making

-• Curve - Specialized in stablecoin and similar asset trading
+• Curve - specialised in stablecoin and similar asset trading

 • SushiSwap - Community-driven DEX with additional features